marionlamoureux/iceberg_lab/README.md

 ### 1. Introduction to the workshop
 **Goal of the section:
 Check the dataset made available in a database in a csv format and store it all as Iceberg.**

 #### 1.1.
+Logging in

+Access the url indicated by the presenter and indicate your credentials.

+_Make a note of your username, in a CDP Public Cloud workshop, it should be a account from user01 to user50, assigned by your workshop presenter.
+It will be useful during the lab._

+#### 1.2.
 Data Set

 Data set for this workshop is the publicly available Airlines data set, which consists of c.80million row of flight information across the United States.
 For additional information : [Data Set Description](./additional/Data-Set-Description.md)

-#### 2. Access the data set in Cloudera Data Warehouse
+#### 1.3.
+Access the data set in Cloudera Data Warehouse
 In this section, we will check that the airlines data was ingested for you: you should be able to query the master database: `airlines_csv`.

 Each participant will then create their own Iceberg databases out of the shared master database.

-Make a note of your username, in a CDP Public Cloud workshop, it should be a account from user01 to user50, assigned by your workshop presenter.

 Navigate to Data Warehouse service:

 ![Home_CDW](./images/home_cdw.png)

 Then choose an **Impala** Virtual Warehouse and open the SQL Authoring tool HUE.
 There are two types of virtual warehouses you can create in CDW, here we'll be using the type that leverages **Impala** as an engine:

 ![Typesofvirtualwarehouses.png](./images/Typesofvirtualwarehouses.png)

 Execute the following in HUE Impala Editor to test that data has loaded correctly and that you have the appropriate access.

 ```SQL
 SELECT COUNT(*) FROM airlines_csv.flights_csv;